youngrichu/quicksnip/snippets/javascript/string-manipulation/check-if-string-is-a-palindrome.md

 ---
-Title: Check if String is a Palindrome
+title: Check if String is a Palindrome
-Description: Checks whether a given string is a palindrome.
+description: Checks whether a given string is a palindrome.
-Author: axorax
+author: axorax
-Tags: javascript,check,palindrome,string
+tags: javascript,check,palindrome,string
 ---

 ```js